Fatal accident on New Year's Eve in Rhineland-Palatinate

 Turn of the year - Fatal accident on New Year's Eve in Rhineland-Palatinate

 A tragic accident overshadowed New Year's Eve in Rhineland-Palatinate.
 An 18-year-old died in Koblenz when a firework exploded.
 Attempted resuscitation was unsuccessful.
 According to the police, the accident happened when the firecracker was set off in the Rübenach district.
-The criminal investigation department began to investigate, but not on suspicion of external influence.
+The criminal investigation department is investigating, but no outside influence is suspected.
 Head of operations Björn Neureuter said on Monday night: "An incident like this is always tragic and cannot be put into words, especially for the relatives.
-But it shows once again how dangerous handling fireworks can be."
+However, it shows once again how dangerous the use of fireworks can be."

+State Interior Minister Michael Ebling (SPD) said that his thoughts and condolences were with the young man's relatives.
+The tragic death overshadowed this year's New Year's Eve operations.
+It was thanks to the police, fire department and rescue services that the turn of the year in Rhineland-Palatinate was largely peaceful.
+"At the same time, we saw an increase in the number of cases in which the police had to intervene," explained Ebling.

+According to the Ministry of the Interior, five police officers were slightly injured during acts of resistance in Koblenz.
+However, they were able to continue their duties.
+One police officer suffered blast trauma from a New Year's Eve rocket fired at him.

+In Trier, five police officers were slightly injured in resistance offenses.
+In Speyer, a freshly fired alarm gun containing 91 cartridges and 13 unmarked fireworks was found on a driver.
+The 27-year-old does not have a small firearms license - as does a 37-year-old man who was checked with his son after firing a shot.
+They had deposited the alarm firearm in a garbage can.
+Experts from the State Office of Criminal Investigation blew up two bags of fireworks, home-made preparations and PVC pipes as firing devices on the outskirts of Speyer.
+They had been classified as dangerous.

-Several other police headquarters in Rhineland-Palatinate initially reported no major incidents on Monday morning.
+Several police headquarters in the state initially reported no major incidents on Monday morning.
 There were also initially no reports of attacks on emergency vehicles.
-"There's a lot going on, but nothing spectacular", was the statement in Mainz.
+"There's a lot going on, but nothing spectacular," was the statement in Mainz.
 Kaiserslautern also announced: "The situation is relatively relaxed, nothing major."
 The police stations spoke of the usual fires, disputes and assaults.

+The police headquarters in Ludwigshafen reported "45 criminal offenses and 9 administrative offenses" in the Vorder- und Südpfalz region.
+"15 criminal charges were filed for assault, four for damage to property and four for insults," it said.

 In Dickenschied in the Hunsrück region, a barn with around 40 cattle, bales of straw and fertilizer caught fire.
 Although the animals were saved, a large part of the stable building was destroyed.
 "It cannot be ruled out that the fire was caused by a New Year's Eve rocket," said the police in Simmern.
 The criminal investigation department is investigating.